Engineering construction erector rigger

 - Determine from given information the most suitable route for moving the load whilst minimising the risk to people, property and the environment,

-- Ensure that the lifting and moving equipment and accessories are serviceable and appropriate for lifting/moving the load safely,
+- Ensure that the lifting and moving equipment and accessories are serviceable and appropriate for lifting and moving the load safely,

 - Ensure that the load is secured and protected before operations start,

 - Position the moving and lifting equipment so that the weight of the load is evenly distributed,

 - Use approved methods and the appropriate moving and lifting equipment and accessories to ensure the load is secure and the potential for slippage has been mitigated,

 - Move the load over the selected approved route,

 - Signal and communicate effectively with all parties concerned with the lifting and erecting operation when directing and monitoring load manoeuvres,